DawgZter/referralSystem/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/enes-th/discord-invite-tracker?label=Last%20Update)
 ![GitHub open issues](https://img.shields.io/github/issues/enes-th/discord-invite-tracker?label=Issues)

+Test.
 This is a Discord bot that tracks invitations for your server.
 You can view the leaderboard to see which members have invited the most people, reset a member's invitation count, and more.

 ## Requirements
 * Node.js +16.x.x